sesh/django-up/README.md

 Your application will bind to an internal port on your server.
 To deploy multiple applications to the same server you will need to manually specify this port.

-In your `settings.py`, set `GUNICORN_PORT` is set to a unique port for the server that you are deploying to:
+In your `settings.py`, set `UP_GUNICORN_PORT` is set to a unique port for the server that you are deploying to:

 ```python
 UP_GUNICORN_PORT = 8556